tc39/notes/es7/2016-01/jan-26.md

 DD: this TC can help best with integration with the language, deferring the memory model issues to the experts seems appropriate.

-LH: for example WH doesn't want quantom garbage, this is good feedback.
+LHN: for example WH doesn't want quantom garbage, this is good feedback.
 The current 2 month cycle isn't a tight enough loop.

 WH: in the last few months, I haven't seen much improvement.
 Especially with the quantom garbage

-LH: Until now, it was unclear we wanted to fix that issue.
+LHN: Until now, it was unclear we wanted to fix that issue.

 WH: I haven't seen enough progress